emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Interrupts table

-The interrupt table is an array of pointers to interrupt handlers, implemented as C/C++ functions.
-The number of interrupts per hart is implementation specific but cannot exceed 1024 elements
+The interrupts table is an **array of pointers** to interrupt handlers, implemented as **C/C++ functions**.
+The number of interrupts per hart is implementation specific but cannot exceed 1024 elements.

-Each hart has its own table, with handlers for the interrupts it is processing.
+Each hart has its own table, with handlers for the interrupts it can process.

-The address of the array must be written by each hart to its `hcb.irqtab` register before enabling interrupts, usually during startup.
+The address of the array must be programatically written by each hart to its `hcb.irqtab` register before enabling interrupts, usually during startup.

 The first 8 entries are reserved for system interrupts: